jpmorganchase/salt-ds/.changeset/poor-scissors-chew.md

 "@salt-ds/lab": patch
 ---

-fix alignment for titles spanning into multiple lines, wrap labs dialog header in H2 to avoid breaking change
+Overlay and Dialog headers fix alignment for titles spanning into multiple lines, wrap preheader and headers in H2.